aarblaster/alfredBattery/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/aarblaster/alfredBattery/total.svg)
 ![GitHub](https://img.shields.io/github/license/aarblaster/alfredBattery.svg)

-A basic workflow for Alfred to check your battery level.
+A basic workflow for [Alfred](https://www.alfredapp.com) to check your battery level, and report it in a notification

 ## About